porrasar/alisa_porras_RealEstate_capstone2/README.md

   - Created Schema.mwb file from SQL Server database.
   - Made Order -> OrderItem relationship uni-directional instead of bi-directional.

-- Sat., Sun., July 9
+- Sun., July 9 (70% done)
-  - added test in each ServiceImpl class, autowired in the Service class
+  - added unit test in each ServiceImpl class, autowired in the Service class
+  - attempted parameterized test, no success
+  - added 3 custom finder queries to RestCustomerController!
+Originally, I was trying to add it to the MVC Customer Controller, but I could not figure the HTML Thymeleaf 'form' tag format.
+Finally, realized it was easier to add it to the Rest Controller, if only I would've known this 48 hours ago! :)

-- Sat., Sat., July 8
+- Sat., July 8 (67% done)
   - try custom queries again ...uuughhh accomplished nothing can't figure this out!

-- Fri., Fri., July 7
+- Fri., July 7 (67% done)
 - used Spring data binding (@Null, @Size, @Digits)